isaacnmm/pestpolicy-hugo2XX/content/posts/best-recliners-for-sleeping/index.md

 ###  [1.
 Flash Furniture MEN-DSC01078-BRN-GG - Our Top Pick](https://www.amazon.com/dp/B007RDEHRU/?tag=p-policy-20)

 Flash Furniture Plush Brown Leather Lever Rocker is roughly 38-40 inches wide and rocking motion to offer adequate comfort to sleep.
 It has suitable brown leather that will be easy to clean.
 The seats are padded with fire-resistant foam (CA 117) of about 5 inches.
-The Flash Furniture [recliner](https://pestpolicy.com/best-recliners-for-short-people/) is oversized with a 39.
+The Flash Furniture [recliner](https://pestpolicy.com/best-recliners-for-short-people/)is oversized with a 39.
 66 in a deep seat that also measures 42 in high and 40 in wide.

 This site will enable you to curl comfortably to sleep.